Adarsh1999/market-movers/README.md

 The workflow runs automatically:
 - **Time:** 4:30 PM ET (21:30 UTC)
 - **Days:** Monday through Friday
-- **Why:** Market closes at 4 PM ET, giving 30 minutes for data to update
+- **Why:** Market closes at 4 PM ET, giving 30 minutes for data to settle

 ## How It Works